KSSwimmy/Create-High-Fidelity-Designs-and-Prototypes-in-Figma/Week1/README.md

 # WEEK 1

+### Practice Quiz: Test your knowledge of prior concepts

-1. What are some key benefits of considering accessibility in UX design?
-Select all that apply.
+1. **What are some key benefits of considering accessibility in UX design?
+Select all that apply.**

-Creates solutions that often help everyone
+- Creates solutions that often help everyone
-Ensures underrepresented and excluded groups are taken into account
+- Ensures underrepresented and excluded groups are taken into account

-2. Question 2
+- Addresses societal structures and products rather than a person’s ability

-Which phase of the design sprint helps the team find solutions to build on?
+2. **Which phase of the design sprint helps the team find solutions to build on?**

-Ideate
+- Ideate

-3. What can a researcher learn when they properly empathize with users during user research?
+3. **What can a researcher learn when they properly empathize with users during user research?**

-The needs, behaviors, and motivations of their users
+- The needs, behaviors, and motivations of their users

-4. Which of the following are examples of pain points?
+4. **Which of the following are examples of pain points?**

 - Struggling to interact with a button on a mobile app’s homepage because it’s extremely small